ehvenimunis/Ackerman-Vehicle-Simple-Navigation/README.md

-# Akerman Driving Mobile Robot Modeling and Autonomous Navigation
+# Ackermann Driving Mobile Robot Modeling and Autonomous Navigation
 #### Author : Muhammed Salih Aydoğan

 In this study, a mobile robot with Akerman driving capability was designed and an algorithm was developed to complete the autonomous navigation task.
 In addition, the mobile robot was simulated in order to test the developed algorithm.